Choosing the right life insurance plan to help protect your family starts with asking the right questions.

 If that feels right to you—your child might be mostly through college, hopefully on the road to getting a job and becoming independent—then a 20-year term could make sense.
 If you wanted to provide for longer than that, then you might want to consider a longer term length instead.

 Alternatively, if your child is already 5 years old, you might decide that a 20-year term is just right, since it’d get your child through to age 25.
 (Struggling to decide how to choose life insurance to cover multiple children?
 We've got you.)

-It’s also important to think about your liabilities when you’re considering term life insurance.
+It’s also important to think about your liabilities when you’re considering 20-year term life insurance.
 If you have 20 years left on your mortgage, a 20-year policy could ensure your family isn’t burdened with the mortgage (or forced to sell the home in order to pay the mortgage) if you passed.
 The same principle applies to other debts, like car payments and student loans.

-Lowell recommends considering lifestyle along with income.
-For instance, a $500,000 policy may be enough to replace the income you would’ve contributed were you still around, but a bigger policy might allow your beneficiaries to cover additional expenses.
+Lowell recommends considering lifestyle along with financial obligations and income.
+For instance, a $500,000 policy may be enough to replace the income you would’ve contributed were you still around, but a bigger policy might allow your beneficiaries to cover additional final expenses.
 That could include funeral costs, debt repayments, college costs for your kids and even the ability for your spouse to take time off of work if necessary.

 “There’s a ‘need’ side with life insurance, where you need to provide income to your family if you pass away, but there’s also the ‘want’ side,” Lowell says.
 “What kind of life do you want for your family if you pass away?”

 In many cases, partners will want to think through these questions together about term coverage.
 Here's what you should know if you're shopping for life insurance as a couple.